lncRNAAddict/GenotypeFixer/README.md

 - `-c` or `--chrs`: list of chromosomes to be processed (should be separated by a comma).
 The default is `all`.

-To execute `run_GenotypeFix.py`, change the working directory to the folder where the `GenotypeFix` scripts are stored.
+To execute `run_GenotypeFixer.py`, change the working directory to the folder where the `GenotypeFixer` scripts are stored.
 You can do that by simply typing the following command in the `terminal`, or `command prompt`, or  `anaconda command prompt` depending on your Python installation or OS.

-`cd <path to where GenotypeFix scripts are stored>`
+`cd <path to where GenotypeFixer scripts are stored>`

-Once the working directory is set, shown below is an example of executing `run_GenotypeFix.py`.
+Once the working directory is set, shown below are examples of executing `run_GenotypeFixer.py`.

-`python run_GenotypeFix.py -g <path to the genotype file>/my_genotype_file.csv  -o my_output -a iforest -t meta -c all`
+- `python run_GenotypeFix.py -g <path to the genotype file>/my_genotype_file.csv  -o my_output -a iforest -t meta -c all`

 The code above will process all the chromosomes and fix the errors and missing data in the genotype file and generate all output files with the prefix `my_output`.

+- `python run_GenotypeFix.py -g <path to the genotype file>/my_genotype_file.csv  -o my_output -a iforest -t meta -c chr1,chr2`

+The code above will process chromosomes 1 and 2 and fix the errors and missing data in the genotype file and generate all output files with the prefix `my_output`.

 ### Input genotype file format

 The First row is the header.
 Each row represents a unique marker.